DarinJoshua-dev/TravoNow/README.md

 ---

-TravoNow is a Web Application that lets you check-in hassle-free into the airport using Aadhaar services.
+TravoNow is a Web Application that lets you check-in fast & hassle-free into the airport using Aadhaar services.

 - Discover the beauty in easy flight journey procedures & destination tour bookings.
 - Save your time while checking-in and be free in the airport, no panic.